tb0hdan/SearchProxy/README.md

 # SearchProxy
+Redirect to backend server(s) that has the file(s) - no more four-o-four!

-This project offers functionality similar to HAProxy/Nginx though it checks for file presence prior to returning redirect to respective upstream.
-Mainly intended for opensource mirrors but can be used (possibly) as a CDN frontend.
+This project offers functionality similar to HAProxy/Nginx though it checks for file presence before returning redirect to respective backend server.
+Started as a frontend for opensource mirrors but can be used for other things like CDN.

-Mirror selection algorithms so far:
+Backend server selection algorithms so far:

-- First available mirror (the're sorted by latency during app startup).
+- First available server (the're sorted by latency during app startup).
 YAML value: `first`
-- The one closest to client (if none are matching, fallback to first available).
+- The one closest to client (if none are good, fallback to first available).
 YAML value: `closest`

+Algorithms under development:

+- Geo balance - same as `closest` but distributes load evenly between selected close servers

 Can be configured via YAML (with default being first available):